Vesterbrogade: Vesterbro: Vester Farimagsgade to Platanvej

 The small Savoy Hotel (No. 34), also known as Løvenborg, is one of the earliest examples of the Art Nouveau style in Copenhagen.
-The building was designed by Anton Rosen who a few years later also designed the two buildings that flank thDet Ny Teater (No. 40-42) in the same style.
+The building was designed by Anton Rosen who a few years later also designed the two buildings that flank Det Ny Teater (No. 40-42) in the same style.
 The Association of Danish Law Firms is based at No. 32.

 The Royal Copenhagen Shooting Society's former main building at No. 59 is from 1780s.
 It now houses the Museum of Copenhagen.

 A passageway in No. 65-67 opens the street Westend.

 The former Vesterbro Pharmacy (No. 72A) was built in 1853 to design by P.C.
 Hagemann.
 It also comprises two buildings in the courtyard from 1883.
 One of them, a former laboratory building, now contains the cocktail bar Lidkoeb.

 Sorte Hest (No. 148A) is the only surviving inn of the "four horses".
 The building is from 1771.

 The buildings at No. 144 is the former Tvedes Bryggeri, a brewery founded in 1852.
 The two buildings facing the street are from the 1880s and were listed in 1980 while the production buildings to the rear are not listed.